 Step 2 | Soak petals in vodka

 Place flower petals in a glass jar and cover with vodka.
-Let the mixture sit for 24 hours.
+Cover and let the mixture sit for 24 hours.

 Step 3 | Mash + let sit

-Using a spoon, mash the petals to release the oils, then add the distilled water.
+Using a spoon, mash the petals to release the oils.
 Cover and let it sit for another 7 days.
 Every couple of days, check on your concoction and use a spoon to mash the petals even further.

 Step 4 | Strain + add essential oils